ABoringGuy/Internship-Codes/README.md

   - Abstraction
   - Encapsulation
   - Polymorphism

+- Learned the use and implementation of Abstract Base Class and Abstract Functions

 - Used all the above knowledge to make a simple Banking System

 ---
 ## Week-2:
-- Learned Basics of File-Handling with .json file

 - Learned Basics of FIle-Handling with .csv file

 - Learned the use and implementation of Exception Handling